microsoft/mona-saas/README.md

 ### Notify the Marketplace when a subscription has been activated

-From the time a customer purchases a subscription to your SaaS app (Mona emits a purchase event), you have 48 hours to activate the subscription and notify the marketplace.
-This period gives you time to complete approval workflows and set up the necessary infrastructure before onboarding the customer to your SaaS app.
-Keep in mind that it’s your responsibility to notify the Marketplace when the subscription is activated, and billing begins at that point.
+After a customer purchases a subscription, you have 48 hours to activate it and notify the Marketplace.
+Billing starts when the subscription is activated.

-Calls to the Marketplace API are authenticated using your Mona deployment's external managed identity.
+Calls to the Marketplace API must be authenticated using Mona’s external managed identity.
+To locate the managed identity:

-To locate this identity, follow these steps:

 - Go to the Mona admin center.
 - Open the **This Mona deployment** tab.
-- Click the **Managed external identity** link.
+- Click **Managed external identity**.

-This will take you to the Azure portal, where you can view the managed identity used to authenticate Marketplace API calls.
-Managed identities provide a secure way to authenticate calls to APIs [from various Azure resources](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/managed-identities-status).
+This will direct you to the Azure portal, where you can manage the identity.
+You can use this identity in [Logic Apps](https://learn.microsoft.com/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption#authenticate-access-with-managed-identity), [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-identity-based-connections-tutorial), or [other managed identity options](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/managed-identities-status).

-Use this managed identity (e.g., with a [Logic App](https://learn.microsoft.com/azure/logic-apps/authenticate-with-managed-identity?tabs=consumption#authenticate-access-with-managed-identity), [Azure Function](https://learn.microsoft.com/azure/azure-functions/functions-identity-based-connections-tutorial), or [anywhere else you can use a managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identities-status)) to [obtain a token for the Marketplace API](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-registration#how-to-get-the-publishers-authorization-token) and [notify the Marketplace directly that the subscription has been activated](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-subscription-api#activate-a-subscription).
-When requesting a Marketplace API access token, be sure to set the `scope` to: `20e940b3-4c77-4b0b-9a53-9e16a1b010a7/.default`.
-For more information on using the activation API endpoint, [refer to the Marketplace API docs](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-subscription-api#activate-a-subscription).
+Use the managed identity to [obtain a token for the Marketplace API](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-registration#how-to-get-the-publishers-authorization-token) and [activate the subscription](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-subscription-api#activate-a-subscription).
+Make sure the `scope` is set to `20e940b3-4c77-4b0b-9a53-9e16a1b010a7/.default`.

 ### Set up your SaaS offer in Partner Center